AxisCommunications/acap3-examples/vdo-larod/README.md

 This readme file explains how to build an application that uses:
 - vdo to fetch frames from e.g. a camera
 - a library called libyuv to do some image preprocessing
-- larod to load a graph model and run classification inferences on it
+- [larod API](../FAQs.md#WhatisLarod?) to load a graph model and run classification inferences on it

 The application is built by using the containerized Axis API and toolchain images.